From Feelings to Metrics: Understanding and Formalizing How Users Vibe-Test LLMs: Ethics statement

 \paragraph{Human subjects.} We collected a survey from volunteer respondents recruited via public social media posts and ran a human annotation task with volunteer annotators.
 Participation in both was optional and uncompensated.
 We did not collect sensitive personal data beyond coarse self-reported background and usage habits, and all reported results are aggregated or anonymized.
 We submitted the study for institutional ethics review as required by our relevant institutions.

 \paragraph{In-the-wild sources.} Our in-the-wild corpus is derived from publicly available model comparison reports.
 We use these sources to study evaluation practices rather than to profile individuals.
-In released artifacts, we retain source metadata, including names and links to the original materials, and attribute all content to its original authors.
+We construct two coarse coding profiles from public Reddit and YouTube material.
+We extract only task and response preferences relevant to coding assistance, do not infer sensitive attributes, and omit unnecessary personal information from the released profiles.
+In released artifacts, we retain public source metadata, including names and links to the original materials, and attribute all content to its original authors.
 All rights to the original materials remain with their respective authors or publishers.

 \paragraph{LLM usage and potential harms.} Our pipeline uses LLMs for prompt rewriting and for automated judging.
 These components may encode biases, including preferences for certain writing styles or verbosity, and could disadvantage particular user groups or interaction styles if used without validation.
 We mitigate position bias via swapped-order judging and include controls for generic paraphrasing, but automated judging remains imperfect.
 We therefore view the pipeline as a tool for surfacing trade-offs, not a definitive arbiter of model quality.